 - Spring Orientation and Preparation week starts – Monday July 24, 2017

 How do I enable ‘Sessions’ in the My Subjects module *

 To assist identification of subject sites in your ‘My Subjects’ module, we have enabled a Blackboard feature called ‘Sessions’.
 This will enable you to separate the display of your subjects by session.

 The following screen capture shows how to configure Sessions (click to play).
-Note that staff will only see Sessions if they are enroled into a Summer 2016 or Autumn 2017 subject site, and additionally students will only see Sessions if at least one of their subject sites is available.
+Note that staff will only see Sessions if they are enroled into a 2017 subject site, and additionally students will only see Sessions if at least one of their subject sites is available.